F1 2024 Italian Grand Prix starting grid with penalties applied

 George Russell of Mercedes was the closest challenger in third, while Charles Leclerc and Carlos Sainz only managed to secure fourth and fifth for Ferrari on home soil.

-Further down the order, Lewis Hamilton qualified in sixth place by a healthy margin ahead of the Red Bull duo of Verstappen and Sergio Perez, while Alexander Albon and Nico Hulkenberg followed in ninth and tenth respectively.
+Further down the order, Lewis Hamilton qualified in sixth place by a healthy margin ahead of the Red Bull duo of Max Verstappen and Sergio Perez, while Alexander Albon and Nico Hulkenberg followed in ninth and 10th respectively.

 F1 Italian Grand Prix 2024 starting grid